mapbox/streambot/readme.md

 # See ./docs/streambot.template.html for details of the resources that are created
 ```

 Now you can start a new CloudFormation stack using the template.
-You may do this using [the web console](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or using an automation tool such as [cfn-config](https://github.com/mapbox/cfn-config).
+You may do this using [the web console](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or using an automation tool such as [cfn-config](https://github.com/mapbox/cfn-config). *Note:* you **must** create this template in the `us-east-1` region.
+If you don't, your Lambda functions will not know where to find their runtime configuration.

 ## Your service stack

-Once the Streambot stack has been created, you're ready to writing your own Lambda-backed services.
+Once the Streambot stack has been created, you're ready to write your own Lambda-backed services.
 The `streambot-example` folder provides an example of how a service might look.
 There are a number of concepts to grasp as you embark on this journey.

 ### Bundling your code with streambot